Freedom Ride (Australia): Aftermath

 Crux, the Australian Student Christian Movement journal, ran a special issue on "Aborigines", which included a guest editorial on the significance of the Freedom Ride.
 Cartoonists including John Frith also addressed the topic.

-The New York Times and other overseas newspapers reported on the events.
+The New York Times and other overseas newspapers reported on the events; the Freedom Ride was reported in Europe, the UK, Asia, Africa, and the US.
+Under this spotlight, Australians and their politicians felt ashamed, and sought to rectify matters to some extent.
+Soon after the Freedom Ride, the New South Wales Aborigines Welfare Board announced that it would spend £65,000 on housing in Moree.

-Later that year, Perkins later related what happened to the 200 people attending the Federal Council for the Advancement of Aborigines and Torres Strait Islanders (FCAATSI) conference in Canberra.
+Later in 1965, Perkins related what happened to the 200 people attending the Federal Council for the Advancement of Aborigines and Torres Strait Islanders (FCAATSI) conference in Canberra.

-Soon after the Freedom Ride, the NSW Aborigines Welfare Board announced that it would spend ₤65,000 on housing in Moree.

 The Australian Black Power movement emerged in Redfern in Sydney, Fitzroy, Melbourne, and South Brisbane, following the Freedom Ride, and there followed a period of Aboriginal activism across Australia.

-Perkins and other activists returned to Walgett later in to assist in the fight against the colour bar applied at the Oasis Hotel.
+Public debate after the event created an atmosphere that was more open to change.
+The Freedom Ride has been credited with paving the way for the passing of the 1967 referendum, which led to the removal of discriminatory sections from the Australian Constitution, and enabled the federal government to take direct action in Aboriginal affairs.
+The Racial Discrimination Act 1975 made it illegal throughout Australia to discriminate against a person due to their race, descent, national or ethnic origin.

+The Freedom Ride was one of several events that opened the way to the idea of Indigenous land rights in Australia, in particular the passing of the Aboriginal Land Rights Act 1983 in New South Wales.